 She was barely visible during the referendum campaigning which, in hindsight, seems a wise choice: no-one has emerged from that fight in glory.

 The atmosphere in the country and in Westminster is fraught.
 Anyone who can present a calm and collected facade will be an attractive candidate.
-Teresa May is doing this.
+Theresa May is doing this.
 On Monday, The Sun carried a picture of her leaving church with her husband, juxtaposed with a picture of Boris surrounded by photographers on his way to some kind of plotters meeting.
-Teresa May looks above the fray, while Boris is the fray.
+Theresa May looks above the fray, while Boris is the fray.
 I think Conservative Party voters will be attuned to this contrast.

 Finally, there is the question of electability.
 There is actually no legal requirement to have a General Election when a new leader takes over the governing party (James Callaghan, John Major and Gordon Brown waited until they had to; and neither Neville Chamberlain nor Anthony Eden faced the electorate at all as a Prime Minister).
 Regardless of this, there is a wide expectation, following the Brexit vote and the fact that difficult negotiations are looming, that a new Prime Minister needs a new mandate.
 Who offers the best chance of electoral success?